 Areas located in the USDA zones 10 to 12 is the best place to grow your Cattleya orchids.
 These zones are best suited for the orchids growing needs.

 One thing the Cattleya orchids do not enjoy is getting their roots disturbed.
-So only transplant them when needed.
-When you notice the roots growing over the edge of your clay pots, it is time to repot.
+So, only transplant them when needed.
+When you notice the roots growing over the edge of the clay pots, it is time to repot.
 You can expect this to happen every two years.

 Choose a slightly larger potting medium with ample drainage.
 The best to do this with a clay pot is to break it.
 Yes, we know the poor pot, but it is easier.
 You can shake off the decomposed soil once your plant is out of the container.

-Place your orchid in a new container at the same depth as in the old one.
-Pack it up with fresh potting soil around the roots.
+Place your orchid in a new container at the same depth as the old one.
+Pack it up with a new potting medium around the roots.

 There are many orchid hybrids and species within the Cattleya genus varying in appearance and more:

-The crimson Cattleya or the ruby-lipped orchid has medium-size producing show blooms of lilac, pink, or white.
+The crimson Cattleya or the ruby-lipped orchid has medium-sized producing show blooms of lilac, pink, or white.

 The flower of this orchid is spectacular with a creamy white or pale yellow color.
 The blooms are very fragrant, and it makes for an extraordinary tropical plant to have in the home.

 The Easter orchid blooms around Easter and is a beautiful flower with four or five blooms per spike.
-As it blooms around March, April and May, you find it at spring dances or graduations worn as the corsage orchid.
+As it blooms around March, April, and May, you find it at spring dances or graduations worn as the corsage orchid.
 You can also find other orchids in the Cattleya variety with a blue color, but it is not a true blue.

 Cattleya Orchids Diseases & Pests